 You're spoilt for choice when it comes to picnic spots, or you can head to the cafe for delicious lunches, snacks, cakes, drinks and ice creams.

-With a host of exciting, family-friendly events planned this summer, a day at Kentwell Hall will be enjoyed by all ages!
+With a host of exciting, family-friendly events, a day at Kentwell Hall will be enjoyed by all ages!

 Throughout the season, the stunning gardens are open and the perfect spot for a summer's picnic.